godotengine/godot-docs/contributing/development/core_and_modules/object_class.rst

 Registering it will allow the class to be instanced by scripts, code, or creating them again when deserializing.

-Registering as virtual is the same but it can't be instanced.
+Registering as virtual is the same, but it can't be instanced.

 .. code-block:: cpp